 A career working with Local Studies collections can be rich and varied as local studies librarians are often at the forefront of public libraries’ community initiatives and technological advances in digitisation.
 Recently, there has been a trend to merge Local Studies collections with Archives Services.
 The general distinction is that Local Studies Collections are inclined to hold printed and pictorial material, while archives are likely to concentrate on manuscript material and original records.
 Collecting policies do occasionally overlap, notably in the provision of resources for genealogy.

 Public libraries are now far from what could traditionally be called a ‘library’.
-As well as the ‘usual’ activities of loaning books, you can now expect libraries to provide you with DVDs and computer games.
+As well as the ‘usual’ activities of loaning books, you can now expect libraries to provide you with DVDs, computer games and e-books.
 But loans are not the only part of the process; public libraries are now considered to be public resource centres.
-Not only do they provide computer and internet access they are also an enquiry point for a wide range of issues from the social to the financial.
+Not only do they provide computer and internet access, they are also an enquiry point for a wide range of issues from the social to the financial.
 You can also expect a public library to provide space to meet for small groups, adult education and even coffee shops.
-The large group of users have a diverse range of needs which can be challenging to work with but also very satisfying.
-In recent years, public libraries have become more and more focused on providing electronic information, as well as the traditional books.
-The recent People’s Network initiative gave many libraries across the country computers to provide internet access which has proved extremely popular.
-Most public libraries now provide Online Public Access Catalogues as well as the facility to renew and request books online.
+The large group of users have a diverse range of needs which can be challenging to work with, but also very satisfying.
+In recent years, public libraries have become more and more focused on providing electronic information, as well as the traditional print books.
+In 1997, the People’s Network initiative gave computers to many libraries across the country to provide internet access (for a recent retrospective study on this, see this link).

 I worked in a dual-use library in Chester which served the large secondary school where it was housed and the public two days a week.
 I enjoyed my work mainly because of the variety; it was a small library so there were lots of opportunities to get involved with every aspect of library work, from reader services to technical services.
 Working in a school library is great because you get to meet some brilliant kids, even the naughty ones you come to love!
 I loved working with the public, particularly with more detailed enquiries.
 As part of a small team in a small library I knew all the staff and the stock well which allowed me to provide a good service.
 Working in a public library would be great for anyone who enjoys knowing their stock and their readers well, and likes to provide a good service to the public.
 The changing nature of public libraries means that the job is always changing; you have to be able to help people with all kinds of different enquiries, ones that aren’t related in anyway to Catherine Cookson or Harry Potter.
 It is also a good job for anyone who enjoys working with children.